-To include foreign auctions in search results, click 'worldwide' for location, in the left hand bar.
+To include overseas auctions in search results, click 'worldwide' for location in the left-hand bar.

 Can't find what you want?
 Another option is buying direct from international eBay sites.
-The main ones are USA, Australia, Canada, France, Germany and Spain - there's a full list at the bottom of eBay's homepage.
-Though check that it says "Shipping to: worldwide" before bidding – some sellers only do business with local buyers.
+The main ones are USA, Australia, Canada, France, Germany and Spain.
+Though check that it says "shipping to: worldwide" before bidding – some sellers only do business with local buyers.

 Always factor in postage fees.
 If a seller hasn't listed shipping charges to the UK, get them to confirm them via the 'ask seller a question' button before bidding.
 Otherwise you could be subjected to to sky-high charges.

 Plus remember that if the item's not for you, return postage fees could be hefty.

 Overseas goodies can look cheap, until you add postage, VAT and customs duty.
 It makes it easier if the seller is using eBay's Global Shipping Programme.
 This is where eBay manages the international postage and customs process for the seller.

 When you buy via the Global Shipping Programme, all 'Import Charges' are clearly listed under the postage fees, so you know what you'll pay before you check out.
 Look for auctions labelled 'No additional import charges on delivery'.
 This means you shouldn't have to pay any extra fees on arrival.